thelaycon/tcp-file-transfer/README.md

 ```

 What's happening is simple.
 The server by default sets up a listening socket with `IPPROTO_TCP` protocol, which is ready to receive Stream data at **127.0.0.1:1069**.
-It also sets the length of the header which contains the filename and filesize to 40 characters.
+It also sets the length of the pickled header which contains a list of filename and filesize to 50 bytes.
+The 50 bytes will include the header and excerpt of the sent data.
-Except you are sending a **very large** file or a file whose name exceeds 40 characters, you might not really need to change the header size.

 The server also reads **4000** bytes of data at a time into the buffer.
 This is important because the traffic on the network may vary time to time.
 Increasing the size of the buffer using the `--buff` option will increase the speed of file transfer, but might leaded to some issues if the buffer becomes overwhelmed under large traffic.